tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 **· _DimensionalityReducerParameters_:**
 &emsp;&emsp; — _save_info_ratio_: Contains the ratio for the Linear PCA method.
 You can specify either a fractional number representing the percentage of information retained or an integer indicating the number of features to keep.
 &emsp;&emsp; — _pca_random_state_: Contains the random state parameter for PCA algorithm.
 Serves to ensure reproducibility of results.
+&emsp;&emsp; — _kpca_kernel_: Contains the name of kernel function for Kernel PCA algorithm.
 &emsp;&emsp; — _kernel_pca_random_state_: Contains the random state parameter for Kernel PCA algorithm.
 Serves to ensure reproducibility of results.
 &emsp;&emsp; — _tsne_random_state_: Contains the random state parameter for t-SNE algorithm.
 Serves to ensure reproducibility of results.
 &emsp;&emsp; — _mds_random_state_: Contains the random state parameter for MDS algorithm.
 Serves to ensure reproducibility of results.